symposium-dev/academy/md/design/decisions.md

   respawned on demand via `session/resume`.
 Conversation history is persisted and replayed by the daemon, never by the agent — agents only ever receive `session/new` (first time) or `session/resume` (every reconnect).
-- **Why:** Frees resources held by idle agents while keeping the session alive, and keeps the agent contract minimal: an agent never has to know about, store, or replay history.
-That makes the daemon the single source of truth for a session and lets any reconnect be handled uniformly.
+- **Why:** In ACP, the agent is typically responsible for "replaying" sessions to the client.
+The Daemon may be proxying multiple clients to one background agent and therefore may have to replay the same session multiple times to each client.
+Storing the data simplifies this.
+It also permits the daemon to add additional "meta-events" (e.g., joining a team) that the agent is not aware of.
 - **Grounding:** [Architecture & Design](./README.md) → "Ephemeral agents";
   [Session persistence RFD](../rfds/session-persistence/README.md);
   [terminology](../terminology.md) → "Agent", "Respawn".